Wolfgang Bernhard Liedtke: Scientific work

 Liedtke first described the TRPV4 ion channel, originally named vanilloid receptor-related osmotically activated channel (VR-OAC), the first vertebrate osmotically activated ion channel.

 His original report on TRPV4, published in the journal Cell, has been widely cited in the scientific community, with 1594 references as of October 2024 (1154 references in SCOPUS).

 Liedtke described TRPV4 as the first vertebrate osmoreceptor ion channel with possible wide organismal physiologic function including sensory function and pain.
 He then characterized TRPV4 in live animals, mice and worms.
 In worms, he identified TRPV4 as a functional orthologue of the ancestral TRPV channel, OSM-9, for mechanical and osmotic sensing.

 TRPV4 was the first TRPV channel discovered outside of David Julius' research group.
 Liedtke characterized the role of TRPV4 in trigeminal pain as well as its role as a UVB receptor in epithelial skin cells and in itch, including in debilitating itch associated with chronic liver disease.
 Rooted in his TRPV4-pain related discoveries, he co-founded the pain research group at Duke University.

 A symposium titled "20 years of TRPV4 – Exploring Science, Discovery, and Future Directions" was organized by InsideScientific, with official support from the American Physiological Society.
 Liedtke served as the Program Chair for this international conference, which covered scientific topics of mammalian physiology and human health, related to Liedtke's discovery of TRPV4 and its therapeutic impact.
 Liedtke had 104 peer-reviewed scientific publications linked to TRPV4 in SCOPUS as of June 2023.
 He is the most active contributor to the field, with approximately 5% of all peer-reviewed publications related to TRPV4.
 His TRPV4-related work has been referenced 12597 times, accounting for 14.2% of the entire TRPV4 field's citations.

 In addition to his work on the identification of TRPV4, Liedtke published discoveries on gene regulation of the Kcc2/KCC2 gene, which maintains low intraneuronal chloride levels in the central nervous system (CNS), thus enabling normal CNS function in vertebrates.
 This mechanism is derailed in chronic pain, epilepsy, traumatic injury of the brain and spinal cord, likely neurodegeneration and psychoses, and possibly Long-Neuro-COVID.

 Liedtke also contributed to the understanding of cartilage mechanobiology, working together with Farshid Guilak.

 Entrepreneurial activities

 Liedtke holds six granted U.S. patents related to TRPV4 and is a contributor on eight additional pending patents based on TRPV4-related discoveries in his laboratory.

 The following granted U.S. patents list Liedtke as lead inventor: 9290489, 9701675, 10329265, 11014896, 11229628, 11564911.

-Based on these patents, Liedtke co-founded TRPblue Inc. (Durham NC).
-TRPblue is a biotech start-up company that received support from the Medblue Incubator (Durham, NC), NC Biotech (Research Triangle Park, NC), and the US National Institutes of Health.